 In the spreadsheet you can download you’ll see a section for annual passive income.
 This will reduce the lumpsum you need invested before you retire as that income can be used towards your expenses.

 Ever thought of blogging as a source of income?
 Read my post on starting a blog in South Africa.

 Something else to consider are any known large upcoming expenses.
 If for example you plan to travel when you retire, you may want to factor that into your figure.
 Same goes for if you plan to buy a new car or a fancy yacht.
 Obviously you’d want to keep your expenses as low as possible during retirement but if you plan for things upfront you could potentially make it all work out!

-So how much do you need to retire?
+So how much do you need to retire in South Africa?

 Although this is an interesting calculation to play with, it’s by no means exact!
 Higher inflation rates and lower growth can mess this up very quickly!

 Planning for your retirement is something that you should be looking at annually.
 Each year your investments would have grown, you’ll know what your expenses have been (and hopefully you’ve reduced them) and you’ll have a better idea of what you need and how to do it.
 You may also have changed your mind about what is important to you for retirement and perhaps you’ve realised that you can live off less.

 It’s important to note that the retirement figure you calculate with the “rule of 25” is the amount of money you need to have invested.
 This excludes assets such as cars or the property that you live in.
 You might live in a R1 million house, but you can’t withdraw money from it unless you sell it!
 So it adds to your Net Worth but not to your cash flow.

 You should probably also discuss your thoughts and calculations with a financial planner who can look at your finances holistically and help you understand what all needs to be taken into account when looking at your future retirement.
 I can recommend someone if you need, just send me a message.

 Please let me know your thoughts and comments on how much you need to retire